shoumodip/bs/docs/stdlib.md

 /usr
 ```

-### Process(args, capture_stdout?, capture_stderr?, capture_stdin?) @class
+### Process(args, capture_stdout?, capture_stderr?, capture_stdin?, binary?) @class
 Native C class that spawns a process.
 Expects `args` to be an
 array of strings that represent the command line arguments.

-If any of the optional capture arguments are provided to be true, then that
+If any of the optional capture arguments are provided to be `true`, then that
 corresponding file of the created process will be captured.

+If the argument `binary` is provided to be `true`, then the captured files are
+opened in binary mode.

 Returns `nil` if failed.